moirangthemsonia/moirangthemsonia.github.io/README.md

 #### Step 3

 - 🔃 Create a new pull request.

+## Acknowledgments 👏
+## Acknowledgments

+I would like to express my gratitude to [Varad Bhogayata](https://github.com/varadbhogayata/varadbhogayata.github.io) for their exceptional work on this project.
+This repository was forked to further develop and enhance the existing ideas and contributions.
+Their foundational work has greatly facilitated this endeavor.

 ## License 📄
 This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.